ipfs-inactive/docs/README.md

     ```sh
     npm install -g aegir
-    ```
+    `"

-2. Download dependencies and IPFS libraries (e.g. go-ipfs, js-ipfs) and generate their documentation:
+2. Download dependencies and IPFS libraries (e.g., go-ipfs, js-ipfs) and generate their documentation:

     ```sh
     make install
-    ```
+    `"

- This installs dependencies and generates source files from other projects (e.g. API documentation, theme resources from the `ipfs-css`, etc).
+ This installs dependencies and generates source files from other projects (e.g., API documentation, theme resources from the `ipfs-css`, etc).
 When dependencies or external packages (like `go-ipfs`) have new releases, you should regenerate files based on them by running `make resources`.

 #### Build and run